viorble/Lecture-Database/ch03_relational_database_model.md

 # Relational Database Keys Comparison
 Key Type| Definition
 --------|-----------
-Super key|An attribute or combination of attributes that uniquely identifies each row Candidate key|A minimal superkey
-Primary key| A candidate key selected to uniquely identify any given row; cannot contain null entries Foreign key | An attribute or combination of attributes in one table whose values must either match the primary key in another table or be null
+Super key|Attribute(s) that uniquely identifies each row Candidate key| Minimal Superkey without extra attributes Primary key| Select from candidate keys.
+Uniquely identify row and cannot be NULL Foreign key | Is a PK of one table that has been placed in another table to illustrate the relationship among tables
-Secondary key | An attribute or combination of attributes used for data retrieval purposes

-# Integrity Rules
+# Integrity Rules (完整性規則)
-- **Entity integrity**: all primary key entries are unique, and no part of a primary key may be null.
+- **Entity integrity**: PK values are unique, and no part of a PK is NULL.
-  - No invoice can have a duplicate number, nor can it be null
+  - When invoice number is a PK, duplicated invoice numbers or empty invoices number is not allowed.
-- **Referential Integrity**: foreign key value allow null and every non-null foreign key value must reference an existing primary key value.
+- **Referential Integrity**: FK value is either null or every non-null FK value must reference an existing PK value.
   - A customer might not yet have an assigned sales representative (allow null), but it will be impossible to have an invalid sales representative (must reference).

 # Illustration of Integrity Rules
 ![bg right:60% w:800 relational DB](restricted/CFig03_03.jpg)

-# Relational Algebra
+# Relational Database Theory - Relational Algebra
-- **Relational algebra** is a set of mathematical principles that form the basis for manipulating relational table contents
+- **Relational algebra** defines the theoretical way of manipulating table contents using relational operators.
-- The following are the eight main functions: SELECT, PROJECT, JOIN, INTERSECT, UNION, DIFFERENCE, PRODUCT, and DIVIDE
+- Eight main relational operators: SELECT, PROJECT, JOIN, INTERSECT, UNION, DIFFERENCE, PRODUCT, and DIVIDE
-- **Formal Definitions and Terminology**
-  - A relation is the data that you see in your tables
-  - A relvar (relation variable) is a variable that holds a relation.
-It is a container (variable) for holding a relation data, not the relation itself
-  - A relvar has the following two parts:
-    - The heading contains the names of the attributes
-    - The body contains the relation

 # Relational Set Operators (SELECT)
 SELECT is an operator used to select a subset of rows